cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 What is a method?

 	A method is a function that is a member of an object.
 I like to think of this like a job.
-A function is a job that an object has to to at an appropriate time.
+A function is a job that an object has to do at an appropriate time.

 What is a property?